atolz-bro/atolz-bro/README.md

 👋 Hi, I’m Elijah, I like understanding how things work :)
 ### My Skills
 I'm good with Java, Kotlin, the Android Framework, and Spring Boot; I have experience with HTML, CSS, and Javascript.
-I am also very knowledgeable in cryptography and have experience with Public Key Infrastructure system setup
+I am also very knowledgeable in cryptography and have experience with Public Key Infrastructure system setup and certificate lifecycle management
 - Java
 - Android Framework(Java/Kotlin)
 - Kotlin